tomaspetera/english-for-designers/02-first-impression/revision.md

 Before I began my studies at the Academy of Michael, I attended a secondary school where I was studying to become a dental technician.
 It was really interesting because we learned a lot about somatology and stomatology.

-Right now I working as a graphic desginer.
+Right now I'm working as a graphic desginer.
 Sometimes taking some pictures as a photographer, staying as a model for some occations, working with my dad and and sometimes I work for a promoter group to arrange events.